CynthiaOS/cynthiaos.github.io/blog/README.md

-# CynthiaOS Blog Publisher Script
+# Blog Publisher Script

-This script is used to publish blog posts in the CynthiaOS Website.
+[`blog-publisher.js`](https://github.com/CynthiaOS/website/blob/master/blog/blog-publisher.js) - This script is used to publish blog posts in the CynthiaOS Website.

 ## Prerequisites:
 - NodeJS